 Liberal Democracy in America

 The course explores the guiding principles, major institutions and national politics of the American political system.
-The Founders' view of liberal democracy and of the three branches of our government (presented in the "Federalist Papers") will provide the basis for consideration of the modern Supreme Court, presidency, bureaucracy, Congress, news media, and political parties and elections.
+The Founders' view of liberal democracy and of the three branches of our government (presented in the "Federalist Papers") will provide the basis for consideration of the modern Supreme Court, presidency, bureaucracy, Congress, news media and political parties and elections.
 The course concludes with Tocqueville's broad overview of American democracy and its efforts to reconcile liberty and equality.
 The themes of the course will be illustrated by references to current political issues, events and personalities.
 This course is the same as PSCI 200D.
-Prerequisite: sophomore standing or PSCI 101Y or permission of instructor.
-This course counts towards the Politics, Culture and Society requirement for the major.
+This course must be taken as PSCI 200D to count towards the social science requirement.
+This course counts toward the politics, culture and society requirement for the major.
+Prerequisite: sophomore standing or concurrent enrollment in PSCI 102Y.
 Offered every year.